nielskee/draft-articles/TechnicalHiringPart2.md

   disciplines - test automation, product design, accessibility, broad industry knowledge - anything.

-- **Self-improvers** : evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
+- **Self-improving** : evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
 I like to see people who are engaged in a wider technical community, although I have some important caveats on this later.
 Initiatives,